What are the needs?

 How are we helping?

-The European Commission’s Humanitarian Aid and Civil Protection department (ECHO) supports international relief organisations operating in Nigeria.
-Since 2010, ECHO has funded humanitarian partners in providing emergency food assistance, health and protection services to displaced people and victims of conflict, as well as in improving the community management of acute malnutrition.
+Since 2010, the European Commission has funded humanitarian partners to provide emergency food assistance, health and protection services to displaced people and victims of the conflict while enhancing the community management of acute malnutrition.